bdpedigo/oss/documentation.md

      pip3 install -r requirements.txt

-In addition, you need to install `pandoc` for `nbsphinx`.
+In addition, you need to install `pandoc` for `nbsphinx`. `nbsphinx` will allow you to use `jupyter` notebooks to make documentation tutorial pages.
 If you are on linux, you can enter:

     sudo apt-get install pandoc